nazreenpe/CarLog/README.md

 # CarLog

-A Java Spring Boot web application which helps users to track their car maintenance data.
+A Java Spring Boot and React JS web application which helps users to track their car maintenance data.
 Allows users to:
- - store receipts and maintenance documents
+ - Add and track cars
- - get reminders for future car maintenance
+ - Keep maintenance records
- - generate maintenance reports.
+ - Record specific maintenance activities
+ - Store and view documents (Receipts, photos etc)
+ - Generate PDF report of the full maintenance history of cars

+ ## Stacks Used
+ - Java Spring Boot on BackEnd
+ - React JS on Frontend
 ## Run the App
 #### Install Java if it is not present in your mac
 * Install Brew, if it is not present